nazim848/lightshare/README.txt

 == Performance First ==

-LightShare is built with performance as a top priority:
+Lightshare is built with performance as a top priority:

 * Minimal CSS/JS footprint (< 30KB combined)
 * SVG icons instead of icon fonts